giangnguyen2412/advanced-XAI-for-DeepLearning/ACE.md

 - They also conducted a human experiment when they ask people to identify concepts that they think most important for recognizing an object.

-- Examining the importance of important concepts: To confirm the importance scores given by TCAV, we extend the two importance measures defined for pixel importance scores in the literature to the case of concepts:  Smallest sufficient concepts (SSC) and Smallest destroying concepts (SDC) (I did read more on this paper from this point).
+- Examining the importance of important concepts: To confirm the importance scores given by TCAV, we extend the two importance measures defined for pixel importance scores in the literature to the case of concepts:  Smallest sufficient concepts (SSC) and Smallest destroying concepts (SDC) (I did not read more on this paper from this point).

-## I learned more

-- In saliency maps, each pixel in every image is assigned an importance score for the correct prediction of that image typically by using the gradient of prediction with respect to each pixel.